pivotal/docs-tap/install.md

 ## <a id='install-profile'></a> Install your Tanzu Application Platform profile

 The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile settings.
-This is done by using the package manager you installed using Tanzu Cluster Essentials.
+This is done by using the package manager installed by Tanzu Cluster Essentials.

 For more information about profiles, see [Installation profiles in Tanzu Application Platform](overview.md#profiles-and-packages).